raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 # IANA Considerations

-<< a copy of the RFC 6895 IANA RR TYPE application template will appear
-here >>
+IANA has assigned a value of TBD for the XPF record in the Resource Record Type table of the DNS Parameters Registry.

 # Acknowledgements